 IaaS, PaaS, and SaaS are the three primary infrastructures in cloud computing.
 And SaaS gets the highest preference by companies, as the vendor covers server and security maintenance.
 You only have to configure your applications and provide access, and your users will start operating on them.

-Moreover, SaaS also provides built-in tools for performing administrative tasks.
-You can monitor the performance, assign new resources, and manage databases, operating systems, and networking functionalities.
 And the main benefit is that you don’t need to set up any additional hardware to execute all such operations.
 An internet connection and a system are all you need.

 SaaS infrastructure lets you minimize your server costs to the lowest.
 Cloud vendors offer different types of deals, such as pay-as-per-use.
 Under such an agreement, you only have to pay for the resources getting utilized.
-For instance, if the cloud provider is charging $50/month for 100 GB of storage space.
-Then you will only pay $50 once you cross the defined limit.

 And when you utilize more storage space, you only have to pay more.
 Therefore, cost directly relies on usage.